Australia Sydney

 Business opportunities in Australia

-Agricultural products benefit from the trade agreement between Australia and China
+Form a company to take advantage of the free trade agreement between Australia and China

 There are diverse business opportunities present in the services sector that are appealing to Chinese customers.
 The tourism sector brings 1.5 million Chinese tourists a year, which creates an opportunity for businesses working in entertainment, restaurants, amongst others.

 Education is also an important service that Australia has strategically placed in the Chinese market.
-In 2017, the University of Sydney had reported fees of US$500 from Chinese students.
 In this sense, educational services such as online courses targeted to Chinese aligned to the Australian coursework can represent an opportunity to do business.

 The agricultural sector is also big in Australia.
 Exporting agricultural products with added value can be a great point of diversification for Australia.
 Products such as fruit candies, jam, meat, salsas and more could enter the Chinese market at competitive prices thanks to the free trade agreement between Australia and China.